 You Are Not Alone

 While some women and babies take to breastfeeding easily, many of us need guidance.
 Breastfeeding is a skill, and whilst it may be a natural one, it takes knowledge and practice.
+You'll find helpful videos below, and details of organisations and individuals to reach out to for help.

 All of the organisations below will welcome mothers at any stage, whether during pregnancy, or already breastfeeding.
 If you are struggling, or having doubts, or "just" exhausted, reach out.
 You're not alone.

-Finding a local online group (facebook is a great place to look) can be a real life-line.
+Finding a local online group (facebook is a great place to look) can also be a real life-line.

 This whole Human Milk initiative started on a facebook page!